AmanArya1/Crud/README.md

 # Crud
 Introduction
     This repository contains a step-by-step guide for completing a tutorial on SIMPLE-CRUD-APP-BACKEND.
-The tutorial covers his tutorial provides a comprehensive guide on setting up and deploying a web application using NODE JS, VS CODE, INSOMNIA,POSTMAN AND EXPRESS.
+This provides a comprehensive guide on setting up and deploying a web application using NODE JS, VS CODE, INSOMNIA,POSTMAN AND EXPRESS.
 It covers everything from setting up the development environment, configuring settings, running the application locally, testing, to deploying it to a hosting platform.
 By following the step-by-step instructions, you will learn how to create and deploy a functional web application seamlessly.

 Prerequisites
 Ensure you have the following installed: